 Comprising of the left back and right back role, a side back is basically a player that plays on the side, albeit on the defense line.
 The traditional number for a side back is 2 and 3.
 Some notable side-backs include – Roberto Carlos, Dani Alves, Philipp Lahm, and a lot of others.

 7. RWB (Right Wing Back)

-Quite similar to the right back, a right wing back is a modern-day right back.
-The difference between both players is that the right back offers both attack and defence, but is more tasked to the defensive side, while the right wing back is also meant to perform both attack and defence, both he is more tasked to the attacking.
-The traditional number for a right wing back is 2
+Quite similar to the right back, a right wing-back is a modern-day right back.
+The difference between both players is that the right back offers both attack and defense, but is more tasked to the defensive side, while the right wing-back is also meant to perform both attack and defense, both he is more tasked to the attacking.
+The traditional number for a right wing-back is 2

 8. LWB (Left Wing Back)

 Similar to the right wing back (RWB) role, the only difference between both is that the left wing back only plays from the left side.
 And just like the right wing back, they are more tasked to provide more attacking depth to the team, although a defensive strength will be an advantage.
 The traditional number for a left wing back is 3.

 Just as they are called “defensive” midfielders, the main task of a defensive midfielder is to defend the team in the midfield.
 Their task involves making interceptions, making tackles, and retrieving as many balls as possible from the opponent’s players.